microsoft/pxt/docs/extensions/getting-started/github-docs.md

 # Adding documentation for GitHub extensions

-Extensions hosted on GitHub can provide help pages for blocks/APIs they export.
+Extensions hosted on GitHub can include help pages for blocks/APIs they export.
 A user can open the help page for a block by right-clicking on it in the editor and selecting "Help".

-As with all MakeCode documentation, these pages are written in GitHub Flavored Markdown (with some MakeCode specific extensions).
+As with all MakeCode documentation, these pages are written in GitHub Flavored Markdown (with some extended markdown that is specific to MakeCode).
 This page will walk you through how to add documentation to an existing MakeCode extension that is hosted in GitHub.

 ## Step 1: Repo file structure